 The taxable portion of the Roth withdrawal is also subject to the 10% early distribution penalty.

 How Much Can You Contribute to a Roth IRA?

 The maximum amount you can contribute to a Roth IRA is $6,000 annually in 2020, $7,000 if you're 50 or older.
 Those who are age 50 or older can contribute an additional $1,000 a year as a catch-up contribution.
 This is an increase from previous years—the first such increase since 2013—although the additional $1,000 increment didn't change.

 These limits apply to both traditional and Roth IRAs.
 You can contribute to both in the same year, but the combined total of your contributions can't exceed the maximum for the year.
 You must correct the problem by taking a corrective distribution before the due date of your tax return if you exceed the maximum.

 Roth IRAs do have some income restrictions.
 Your Roth IRA contribution limit can be reduced or even eliminated entirely depending on your income for the year.

 - The earned income limit: You can contribute up to the contribution limit or your earned income for the year, whichever is less.
 For IRA purposes only, earned income consists of wages reported on a W-2, self-employment income from a business or farm, and alimony.
 If your income from all these sources is $5,000, that's all you can contribute to a Roth IRA even though the limit has increased to $6,000 in 2019.
-If your income $30,000, you can contribute up to the $6,000 limit because your earnings far exceed the maximum contribution.
+If your income is $30,000 or more, you can contribute up to the $6,000 limit because your earnings far exceed the maximum contribution.